-- 1. The Dean and/or the Programme Director are responsible for recording the study marks in such a way that each student can receive an overview at least once a semester of the marks he/she has achieved on the classes and exams in the degree programme. - 2.
+- 1. A student can download a study progress overview via Osiris student.
+If a certified copy is required, it can be requested from the Study Progress and Certification (SV&D) team - 2.
 The course is viewed as a single unit for the purposes of determining study progress. - 3.
 The relevant credits are awarded when the student has achieved a passing mark on a course or has been granted an exemption. - 4.
 Credits are only awarded once for each course that a student passes, on the date at which the requirements for that course are completed.